 8.5.
 The type of account you have will determine when interest is credited to your account.
 The Key Features Table sets out when interest is credited.

 9.1.
 We may assign any date we reasonably consider appropriate to a debit or credit to your account, except that, in the case of a debit, the date must not be earlier than the date on which the relevant transaction occurs.
 However, we will credit payments to your account as soon as practicable after we receive them.
 This is not necessarily the same day that you make the payment.
 We give effect to the debit or credit based upon the date assigned to it by us.

 9.2.
-We may subsequently adjust debits and credits to your account so as to accurately reflect the legal obligations of you and us, for example, because of an error.
+We may subsequently adjust debits and credits to your account so as to accurately reflect the legal obligations of you and us, for example, because of an error or because a cheque is dishonoured.
 If we do this, we may make consequential changes, including to interest.

 For example: If a payment or deposit is made into your account in error, we may withdraw that payment or deposit from your account without your consent, including any interest paid into your account on that payment or deposit.
 If you have spent those funds you will be required to repay them or your account may be overdrawn.

 9.3 We may reject, decline, fail to authorise, or delay any transaction to or from your account or, in the case of a credit to your account, delay making the funds available to you where we consider it reasonable to do so.
 Without limitation, this includes where:

 - we reasonably believe we are required to do so in order to comply with any applicable laws (including any laws relating to anti-money laundering or sanctions) or under the rules, regulations and procedures that apply to the payment system the transaction was processed through;